App-vNext/Polly/README.md

 For more detail see: [Polly and interfaces](https://github.com/App-vNext/Polly/wiki/Polly-and-interfaces) on wiki.

-# Release notes

-For details of changes by release see the [change log](https://github.com/App-vNext/Polly/blob/master/CHANGELOG.md).
-We also tag relevant Pull Requests and Issues with [milestones](https://github.com/App-vNext/Polly/milestones), which match to nuget package release numbers.

-For full detailed of supported targets by version, see [supported targets](https://github.com/App-vNext/Polly/wiki/Supported-targets).

 # 3rd Party Libraries and Contributions

 * [Fluent Assertions](https://github.com/fluentassertions/fluentassertions) - A set of .NET extension methods that allow you to more naturally specify the expected outcome of a TDD or BDD-style test | [Apache License 2.0 (Apache)](https://github.com/dennisdoomen/fluentassertions/blob/develop/LICENSE)